There are two main types of contact lenses:

-Soft contact lenses which change the colour of your eyes are available.
+Soft contact lenses are available which change the colour of your eyes.
 You can get these either with a prescription in them to correct your vision, or without.
 You can also get novelty contact lenses which do not have a prescription in them.
-Lenses without prescription in them are called zero-powered lenses or plano contact lenses.
+Lenses without prescription in them are called zero-powered lenses.
 Even though these are sold as novelty items, they still touch your eye and carry a risk of infection, so it is important to make sure that they are fitted by a qualified professional, just like those which are not coloured.

 Can I wear make up with contact lenses?

-You can wear make up with contact lenses, but it is best to put your contact lenses in before you put your make up on.
-It is best to wear water-soluble make up, rather than waterproof, as if this gets into your eye it will dissolve in your tears and not get trapped under your contact lens.
-You should not wear eyeliner on the ‘wet’ part of the edge of your lids, as it may block the glands that produce part of your tears.
-If you wear eyeliner, you should put it on the skin, outside your lashes.
+- do not wear eyeliner on the ‘wet’ part of the edge of your lids, as it may block the glands that produce part of your tears.
+If you wear eyeliner, you should put it on the skin outside your lashes.